billythemusical/hacking-audio-hardware/docs/index.md

 - To Do:
   - Catch up on all [Assignments](assignments.html)!
-  - Read Ch.
+  - Read *Ch.
 14 - Solder up!
-Breadboard to Circuit Board from HEM, pages 112-117 in the 3rd Ed.
+Breadboard to Circuit Board* - pgs.
+112 - 117 from HEM, 3rd Ed. 📗

 ##### Week 7 - Enclosures cont., Additional Circuits, Filtering, Sequencing
 - To Do: